MiraSynth/yuuki-donometer/README.md

 <br />

 ## Installing
+### Windows
-- Go to the [latest release](https://github.com/MiraSynth/yuuki-donometer/releases/tag/latest) page
+- Go to the [latest release](https://github.com/MiraSynth/yuuki-donometer/releases/tag/latest) page.
-- Download the `goyuuki.exe` file
+- Download the `goyuuki.exe` file.
-- Double click the file to run it
+- Double click the file to run it.
-- When windows defeder complains, click on `More info` and then `Run anyway`
+- When windows defeder complains, click on `More info` text link and then the `Run anyway` button.
+- Windows Firewall will ask you to allow network access, click th e`Allow access` button.
 - A command line will appear, follow it's instruction.

 ## Pages